United Service Organizations: Honoring Bob Hope

 War correspondent Quentin Reynolds wrote in 1943, "He and his troupe would do 300 miles in a jeep, and give four shows ...
 One of the generals said Hope was a first rate military target since he was worth a division; that that's about 15,000 men.
 Presumably the Nazis appreciated Hope's value, since they thrice bombed towns while the comic was there."

 During the Vietnam War, Hope produced a number of high-rated television specials and began to perceive that the U.S. media had given him a broad endorsement to continue on his work in Vietnam.
 Soon after his Christmas show in Saigon in 1967, he learned that the Viet Cong had planned to launch an attack at the hotel Hope's troupe was staying at, missing them by ten minutes.
 According to Faith, he was later "mystified and... increasingly intolerant of the pockets of dissent.
 Draft-card burnings on college campuses angered him".
 Hope wrote in a magazine article that "Can you imagine, that people in America are burning their draft cards to show their opposition and that some of them are actually rooting for your defeat?"
 In the spring of 1973, Hope began writing his fifth book, The Last Christmas Show, which was dedicated to "the men and women of the armed forces and to those who also served by worrying and waiting."
 He signed over his royalties to the USO.

 His final Christmas show was during Operation Desert Shield in 1990.
 The show was not easy, notes Faith.
 "There were so many restrictions.
 Hope's jokes were monitored by the State Department to avoid offending the Saudis ... and the media was restricted from covering the shows...
 Because in Saudi Arabia national custom prescribes that women must be veiled in public, Ann Jillian, Marie Osmond, and the Pointer Sisters were left off Hope's Christmas Eve show."

 In 2009, Stephen Colbert performing his last episode of weeklong taping in Iraq for his The Colbert Report show, carried a golf club on stage and dedicated it to Bob Hope's service for the USO.

 Accountability

 The USO has a paid staff of approximately 800.
 According to the organization's website, more than 21,000 USO volunteers contributed 1.2 million hours of service in 2024.

-The Charity Navigator gave the United Service Organizations the following ratings for 2024:
+The Charity Navigator gave the United Service Organizations the following ratings (out of 4-stars) for 2024: